ACS-Analysts/training-containers/doc/intro_to_containers.md

 will in turn run the docker build for you.
 For reasons why this might be useful, see the [Dockerfile vs Packer](#dockerfile-vs-packer) section.

+Please note that you don't need to do both, you can do either Packer or Dockerfile.

 #### Dockerfile
 To see what how things are defined, look at the Dockerfile:
 ```